PDBeurope/arpeggio/README.md

 * Support for mmCIF format to process also larger structures.
 * Results in JSON format.

-`arpeggio` doesn't do any processing of input protein structure, other than what BioPython does by default.
+`pdbe-arpeggio` doesn't do any processing of input protein structure, other than what BioPython does by default.
 Alternate locations and missing density are not explicitly accounted for and may result in anomalous results.
 Please use with caution.

 # Getting Started